 Since early 2020, about every organization has taken a hard look at operations, determining what can and should be remote.
-Some companies remain fully remote.
+Some organizations remain fully remote.
 Others shifted back to in-person operations.
 Still, others take a hybrid approach, which requires research and transitioning on the part of CIOs and CTOs.

-One of the biggest shifts organizations are experience has to do with that remote capability.
+One of the biggest shifts organizations are experiencing has to do with that remote capability.
 Many realized that remote work is not only doable, but that it also generates excellent results.
 Organizations large and small are taking this approach.
 Notable examples include Google parent company Alphabet, and Amazon.

 Why Balancing Remote and In-Person Matters

 Ideally, we won’t be managing the impacts of a pandemic forever.
 However, we can and should learn much from the events of 2020-21.
-Forced to provide work from home options as a public health measure, many companies now want to keep that option going.
+Forced to provide work from home options as a public health measure, many organizations now want to keep that option going.
 While every organization had to manage changes thanks to COVID-19, many also realized cost savings thanks to WFH systems.

 Organizations save on real estate and other overhead costs without needing to keep as many people set up on site.
 In turn, workers gain more flexibility and control over their work-life balance.
 Research shows that working from home can increase employee productivity, which means everyone gains through a WFH or hybrid approach.